 In Fig. 1 the average wave amplitudes were shown over the whole winter 2011/2012 as a function of period and pressure level.
-In a next step, we look at the temporal evolution of the quasi 16-day wave at the three different measurement locations.
+In a next step, we look at the temporal evolution of the quasi 16-day wave at the three different measurement locations as derived from the consecutive 4-28-day periods the analysis was performed on.
 Therefore a bandpass filter for periods between 14 and 20 days is applied to our water vapor observations as described in Sect.
 3.2.
-The results are shown in Fig. 2.
+The results are shown in Fig. 3.
 The wave amplitudes vary strongly in time.
 At Seoul, the activity of the 16-day wave is generally lower than above Bern and Sodankylä.
 In the first half of January 2012, the wave activity above Seoul is reduced over the whole altitude range.
 The decrease in wave activity starts earlier in the mesosphere and later in the upper stratosphere.
-Above Bern and Sodankylä, the 16-day wave increases in strength at the beginning of December 2011 and decreases again in early January 2012, coinciding with the wave activity decrease above Seoul.
-In mid-February 2012, the 16-day wave intensifies again and decreases towards the end of winter.
-It is again seen that the observable wave activity in water vapor VMR is strongly reduced in the stratopause region due to the lack of water vapor gradients.